danyveve/RWTDVRP/README.md

 **This is the accompanying project of my Bachelor Thesis from UBB, 2020.**

 ## Project overview
+The ideea of this project was to create a Real World Time Dependent Vehicle Routing Problem solver using a Self Adaptive genetic algorithm and uses the power of the Google Directions API to make real world predictions of the travel costs of given routes, based on the departure time.
+The solution is actually split into 2 applications:
+* An API written in Java (using Spring Boot) that receives a RWTDVRP instance in JSON format and solves it.
+It makes use of the Google Directions API and a custom thread safe cache, since the execution of the API is parallelized in order to support multiple solvers running concurently.
+The solution can be retrieved on demand, and that's the point when the solver stops and retrieves the best solution found until the stopping time.
+If the solution is not requested and the solver does not improve over a predefined number of iterations, the solver will stop and will store the best solution found, untill it will be requested.
+* A Wrapper Application with a client-server architecture that allows each user to create custom RWTDVRP instances and submit them to be solved by the before mentioned API.
+  - The server is written in Java, using Spring Boot and Spring Security, and uses a MySQL DB for storing users, VRP instances and solutions among other important objects;
+  - The client is an Angular application.

 ## Features of the Wrapper Application:
 * feature 1